google-ar/WebARonTango/README.md

 Open a terminal window to be able

-1. Install depot_tools: [Tutorial](https://commondatastorage.googleapis.com/chrome-infra-docs/flat/depot_tools/docs/html/depot_tools_tutorial.html#_setting_up).
-You can also follow these 2 steps:
+1. Install depot_tools.
+You can follow this [tutorial](https://commondatastorage.googleapis.com/chrome-infra-docs/flat/depot_tools/docs/html/depot_tools_tutorial.html#_setting_up) or simply follow these 2 steps:
   * `git clone https://chromium.googlesource.com/chromium/tools/depot_tools.git`
   * `export PATH=$PATH:/path/to/depot_tools`
-2. Create the `chromium` folder: `$ mkdir ~/chromium && cd ~/chromium`
+2. Create a folder to contain `chromium`: `$ mkdir ~/chromium && cd ~/chromium`
 3. Checkout the Chromium repo: `~/chromium$ fetch --nohooks android`. **NOTE**: This process may take a long time (an hour?)
 4. Verify that the `.gclient` file has `target_os = ['android']` in it: `~/chromium$ cat .gclient`
-5. `~/chromium$ cd src` and then `~/chromium/src$ gclient sync`. **NOTE**: This process may take some time too.
+5. Enter the source folder `~/chromium$ cd src` and then `~/chromium/src$ gclient sync --disable-syntax-validation`. **NOTE**: This process may take some time too.
 6. Checkout a specific tag to a new branch.
 The tag used for this build is `57.0.2987.5`.
-The name of the branch to checkout could be `webar_57.0.2987.5` for example: `~/chromium/src$ git checkout -b webar_57.0.2987.5 57.0.2987.5`.
-Choose the name of the brnach you like but remember it to create a corresponding out folder later on.
+You can use whatever name you like for the new branch but we recommend `webar_57.0.2987.5` as it states that is webar and the tag is based on: `~/chromium/src$ git checkout -b webar_57.0.2987.5 57.0.2987.5`.
+Remember the name of the branch (`webar_57.0.2987.5` in our example) as it will be useful in the next step when the output folder is created.
-7. Create a folder for the final product compilation with the same name as the branch: `~/chromium/src$ mkdir -p out/webar_57.0.2987.5`
+7. Create a folder where to make the final product compilation using the same name as the branch created in the previous step: `~/chromium/src$ mkdir -p out/webar_57.0.2987.5` in our example.ls
-8. Create and edit a new file `out/webar_57.0.2987.5/args.gn` with the command `~/chromium/src$ gedit out/webar_57.0.2987.5/args.gn` and copy and paste the following content in it:
+8. Create and edit a new file `out/webar_57.0.2987.5/args.gn` with the command `~/chromium/src$ gedit out/webar_57.0.2987.5/args.gn` (or any other editor).
+If you chose to use a different branch/folder name, please, use the name you chose in this step.
+Copy and paste the following content in the `args.gn` file:
   ```
   target_os = "android"
   target_cpu = "arm"